WATER AND SPIRIT BAPTISM – Hebrews 6:1-2

 Here we have two baptisms spoken of in scripture - Spirit Baptism and Water Baptism.
 Since the doctrine of baptisms is categorized along with essential Christian doctrines such as faith toward God, faith in the resurrection of Christ, and repentance from dead works, we need to understand that the doctrine of baptisms is equally essential as a foundational doctrine of our Christian faith.
 Can any one be saved without faith toward God?
 Can anyone be saved without faith in the resurrection of Christ?
 Can anyone be saved without repenting of his or her sins?
 Likewise, no one can be saved without believing and obeying the doctrine of baptisms; i.e. "Water and Spirit."

-“And it came to pass, that, while Apollos was at Corinth, Paul having passed through the upper coasts came to Ephesus: and finding certain disciples, He said unto them, Have ye received the Holy Ghost since ye believed?
-And they said unto him, We have not so much as heard whether there be any Holy Ghost.
-And he said unto them, Unto what then were ye baptized?
-And they said, Unto John’s baptism.
+Acts 19:1-6 "And it came to pass, that, while Apollos was at Corinth, Paul having passed through the upper coasts came to Ephesus: and finding certain disciples, he said unto them, Have you received the Holy Spirit since you believed?
+And they said unto him, we have not so much as heard whether there be any Holy Spirit.
+And he said unto them, unto what then were ye baptized?
+And they said, Unto John's baptism.
 Then said Paul, John verily baptized with the baptism of repentance, saying unto the people, that they should believe on him which should come after him, that is, on Christ Jesus.
 When they heard this, they were baptized in the name of the Lord Jesus [Water Baptism].
-And when Paul had laid his hands upon them, the Holy Ghost came on them; and they spake with tongues, [Spirit Baptism] and prophesied.”
+And when Paul had laid his hands upon them, the Holy Spirit came on them; and they spake with tongues, [Spirit Baptism] and prophesied."

-“While Peter was still speaking these words, the Holy Spirit came on all who heard the message.
+Acts 10:44-47 NIV "While Peter was still speaking these words, the Holy Spirit came on all who heard the message.
 The circumcised believers who had come with Peter were astonished that the gift of the Holy Spirit had been poured out even on Gentiles.
 For they heard them speaking in tongues and praising God [Spirit Baptism].
-Then Peter said, ‘Surely no one can stand in the way of their being baptized with water [Water Baptism].
-They have received the Holy Spirit just as we have.’
-So he ordered that they be baptized in the name of Jesus Christ.”
+Then Peter said, 'Surely no one can stand in the way of their being baptized with water [Water Baptism].
+They have received the Holy Spirit just as we have.'
+So he ordered that they be baptized in the name of Jesus Christ."
+The KJV says, “in the name of the Lord”, but the original Greek says, “in the name of Jesus Christ.”

 "So in Christ Jesus you are all children of God through faith, for all of you who were baptized into Christ have clothed yourselves with Christ.
 There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus.
 If you belong to Christ, then you are Abraham’s seed, and heirs according to the promise."